Solvers in Python

 Cone Programming and Semi-Definite Programming (SDP)¶

-Mixed Integer Programming¶
+Mixed Integer Programming (MIP)¶

-CVXPY is a Python package that provides an object-oriented modeling language for convex optimization, similar to CVX, CVXR, YALMIP, and Convex.jl.
-It allows the user to formulate convex optimization problems in a natural mathematical syntax rather than the restrictive standard form required by most solvers.
-The user specifies an objective and set of constraints by combining constants, variables, and parameters using a library of functions with known mathematical properties.
-CVXR then applies signed disciplined convex programming (DCP) to verify the problem’s convexity.
-Once verified, the problem is converted into standard conic form using graph implementations and passed to a cone solver such as ECOS or SCS.
-See CVX tutorials for details.
-Let's see now several examples.
+The user specifies an objective and a set of constraints by combining constants, variables, and parameters using a library of functions with known mathematical properties.
+CVXPY then applies Disciplined Convex Programming (DCP) to verify the problem’s convexity.
+Once verified, the problem is converted into a standard conic form using graph implementations and passed to a cone solver such as Clarabel, SCS, or OSQP.

 Least squares